SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 The liquidation can occur when the value of the collateral isn't enough to pay back the borrowing part.
 The collateral is used to pay back the borrowed part, the owner of the position loose the collateral in this case.
 Liquidation of positions is a critical mechanism, if it's executed too late, the position will not have enough collateral to pay back the lend part.
-If this happen, the position will accumulate bad dept, which will impact the vault.
+If this happen, the position will accumulate bad debt, which will impact the vault.
 To avoid this, liquidation need to be trigger the fastest possible.

 === Ticks